 Integrated Physics and Chemistry

 Environmental Science is an introductory course in the natural sciences.
 It is an interdisciplinary study that involves many aspects of biology, earth and atmospheric sciences, fundamental principles of chemistry and physics, and an appreciation for the Earth and its natural resources.
-The objective of this course is to make the educational process investigative and personal.
-Students are encouraged to develop interdisciplinary thinking (problem solving, critical thinking, communication, creativity).
-Understanding the science behind major environmental issues of the world today on both local and global scales is an essential part of personal, societal, and ethical decision-making.
-Students will strengthen their awareness of their role in our environment and the responsibilities that role carries.
+Students are encouraged to develop interdisciplinary thinking (critical thinking, communication, creativity, problem solving).
+Through this course, students will strengthen their awareness of our environment.